The Connectivity of the Dual: Notation and basic results

 \end{proof}

-\begin{lemma} Let $G$ be an embedded simple graph with a simple dual and a given cutset $V_c$.
-If $G_b$ has a face $f$ of size $2$, then there is exactly one component $C$ inside $f$ and (no matter whether $f$ is bridged or not) $F_C\not= \emptyset$.
+\begin{lemma} Let $G$ be a simple embedded graph with a simple dual and a given cutset $V_c$.
+If $G_b$ has a face $f$ of size $2$, then (as subgraph of $\bar G_b$) there is exactly one component $C$ inside $f$ and (no matter whether $f$ is bridged or not) $F_C^{int}\not= \emptyset$.

 \end{lemma}

 \begin{proof}